edinburghhacklab/hacklab-training/syllabuses/Workshop/Bantam Lathe/syllabus.md

 - Press the red button next to the VFD.
 - Log out.
 - Press in the e-stop.

+### Cutting at an angle
+- Use the correct spanner to loosen the slide bolt.
+- Lock in at correct angle.
+- Return to 0º upon finishing.

+### Drilling
+- Chuck drillbit into endstop.
+- Advance slowly, applying cutting fluid as necesary.
+- Back out before stopping machine.

+### Parting
+- Part as close to the chuck as possible.
+- Do not use the tailstock during parting operations.
+- If necessary, regrind the tool.
+Afterwards, ensure cutting edge is below centre of workpiece.

 <!-- incl estops if necessary -->